mzappe/ProjectHolon/GDDs/HL-106-design-bible_v1-8.md

 The story operates in the tradition of Michael Crichton and Blake Crouch — not as stylistic homage but as a structural commitment.
 What that means in practice:

 **The disaster is never caused by evil.** Every person in this story is operating from a coherent, internally justified position.
 The covert team's diagnosis of the natural world is correct — humanity has broken enormous things.
 Devon's board genuinely believes unilateral action is the only option left.
-Cosmo genuinely believes in the expedition's science.
+Cozmo genuinely believes in the expedition's science.
 Steven genuinely believes in his organization.
 Rayquaza's aggression is ecologically appropriate.
 None of them are villains.
 The catastrophe is not a collision — it is a consequence of every system operating correctly at its own scale while remaining blind to the scale above it.

 **The warning signs are always present.** The Metal typing on Tower-area Delta is evidence of a corrupted magnetic field — visible to anyone who knew what to look for.
 The ancient civilization's stewardship sites are evidence that someone understood what was buried there.
 The anomalous Delta behavior at Holon Lake is evidence that something other than the Tower is causing it.
 The Castaway's data, unread in Holon's chaos, contained the picture nobody was looking for.
 Every piece of the picture is in the world.
 The player assembles it at the same rate it becomes too late to use cleanly.

 **Expertise is the blind spot.** The researchers who missed the Tower's effect on Deoxys were not incompetent — they were experts in electromagnetic field propagation, not extraterrestrial biology.
 The covert team understood the crystal network as a speciation tool without understanding what the network was originally for.
-Cosmo documented the ancient civilization's sites without grasping their purpose.
 Each character's failure is a direct consequence of what makes them good at their specific job.

 **The slow burn with moments of sharp action.** The dread accumulates quietly — strange ecological readings, an absence where Mewtwo should be, a researcher who seems nervous about the wrong things.
 Then something breaks open.
 Then quiet again, but the quiet is different now.
 Crichton and Crouch both understand that sustained tension requires breathing room, and that the most frightening moments land hardest after silence.